Justin Sangaré: Toulouse Olympique

 Aged just 18 years old, Sangaré made his debut for the first team on 15 May 2016, coming off the bench in the 46–24 win at Hunslet in Kingstone Press League 1.

-On 15 September 2017,Toulouse announced that Sangaré had extended his contract until the end of the 2018 season.
+On 15 September 2017, Toulouse announced that Sangaré had extended his contract until the end of the 2018 season.

 Toulouse announced on 3 September 2020 that Sangaré had signed a new contract with Toulouse for the 2021 RFL Championship.
 He subsequently played in 14 of the 15 matches in 2021, including the Million Pound Game which saw Toulouse earn promotion to Super League for 2022.

-On 28 October 2021,Toulouse announced that Sangaré had signed a new contract that would keep him at the club until the end of the 2022 season.
+On 28 October 2021, Toulouse announced that Sangaré had signed a new contract that would keep him at the club until the end of the 2022 season.
 Sangaré revealed that he chose to remain with Toulouse despite offers from other Super League clubs.

 On 19 July 2022, he signed a two-year deal to join Leeds starting in 2023.

+Leeds Rhinos

+In round 1 of the 2023 Super League season, Sangaré made his club debut for Leeds in their 42-10 loss against Warrington.

+Sangare played 17 matches for Leeds in the 2023 Super League season as the club finished 8th on the table and missed the playoffs.

+He played 23 games for Leeds in the 2024 Super League which saw the club finish 8th on the table.

+Salford Red Devils

+On 12 November 2024 it was reported that he had signed for Salford on a two-year deal.

+Sangare played 24 matches for Salford in the 2025 Super League season as the club endured one of their worst ever seasons on and off the field finishing bottom of the table due to severe financial problems and limited player numbers.

+York Knights

+On 14 October 2025 it was reported that he had signed for York Knights.